-- c.
+2. The DMI log is prepared by Technical Department to: - a.
+Defer a pilot report entered in the aircraft Flight and maintenance log; - b.
+Defer a non-routine write-up number entered by maintenance or inspection in the Aircraft Flight and Maintenance Log; - c.
 Defer a maintenance or inspection non-routine write-up during hangar or line maintenance; - d.
 Permit follow-up of a Repeat Item; - e.
 Provide trouble shooting or repair instructions to maintenance personnel; - f.
 Determine condition or operational status of aircraft system or component.
 3. If there is any question or doubt as to the deferability of an item, the Chief Inspector must be contacted for prior to preparation of a DMI log.

-4. Usages and Disposition
+4. Usages and Disposition - a.

-- a.
 All work performed to clear a DMI must be documented in the Aircraft Flight and Maintenance Log Book system (DMI log, maintenance log) or other aircraft record form. - b.
 DMI log will be issued for corrective action at appropriate maintenance opportunities (including maintenance and inspection work packages) by Aircraft Maintenance Subsection. - c.
 Update and clearing of the DMI form; - d.
 When DMI log are assigned to maintenance: - 1) All maintenance performed must be documented in aircraft records; therefore, maintenance personnel must enter corrective action taken in the Aircraft Flight and Maintenance Log, in the DMI Log, and any other applicable aircraft record forms. - 2) At home base, corrective action taken must also be entered on the DMI form and returned to Aircraft Maintenance Subsection as soon as possible, so that the DMI records may be cleared. - 3) At other stations corrective action taken must also be relayed to Aircraft Maintenance Subsection by telephone or telex as soon as possible, so that the DMI records may be cleared. - e.
-When a DMI has been cleared or corrected, Technical Department will take the following actions: - 1) If the item is a MEL item, immediately notice Dispatch (clear applicable), close the item in DMI log. - 2) If the item is not a MEL/CDL item, Technical Department will close the item in the DMI log. - 3) Notify Chief Inspector as soon as possible that the DMI is cleared or corrected. - 4) The Chief Inspector will verify that DMI Corrective Action is documented in appropriate aircraft records. - f.
-The Deferred Maintenance item (DMI) Log is part of the Aircraft Maintenance Log Book system, and is used to: - 1) Enable the flight crew to quickly determine the deferred maintenance status of aircraft; - 2) Eliminate the need for the flight crew to duplicate discrepancy write-ups.
-The flight crew will know what items have already been reported and properly deferred;
+When a DMI has been cleared or corrected, Technical Department will take the following actions: - 1) If the item is an MEL item, immediately notice Dispatch (clear applicable), close the item in DMI log. - 2) If the item is not an MEL/CDL item, Technical Department will close the item in the DMI log. - 3) Notify Chief Inspector as soon as possible that the DMI is cleared or corrected. - 4) The Chief Inspector will verify that DMI Corrective Action is documented in appropriate aircraft records.

-MAINTENANCE LOG

-MAINTENANCE DEFERRAL POLICY AND PROCEDURE
+MAINTENANCE LOG MAINTENANCE DEFERRAL POLICY AND PROCEDURE